jdkato/action-test/README.md

 This is a interesting sentence.

-Here's another sentence with a typo.
+Here's anotor sentence with a typo.

 Here is another sentence.